 You can use different yellows besides cadmium yellow to mix up a brown with purple.
 Cadmium Lemon Yellow is a brighter and lighter yellow that will help to get a lighter brown.
 Also, Yellow Ochre is an excellent color to use to mix up a brown – though it already is a very earth tone color on its own.

-You can also use different types of purple colors to mix up a brown as well such as Provence Violet Bluish or any other violet/ purple color you may have on hand.
+You can also use different types of purple colors to mix up shades of brown color as well, such as Provence Violet Bluish or any other violet/ purple color you may have on hand.
 As another option, purple is a very easy color to mix yourself, so mix together some blue and red and voila!

-You might come across instances when you need to create a dark brown for your painting.
-Most of the instructions above on how to mix brown produce lighter brown colors.
-However, there are very easy ways to darken any brown – whether it is a mixed brown or a brown straight from a tube (such as Burnt Umber).
+You might come across instances when you need to create a dark brown color for your painting.
+Most of the instructions above on how to mix brown produce lighter shades of brown colors.
+However, there are very easy ways to darken any brown to achieve different shades of dark brown – whether it is a mixed brown or a brown straight from a tube (such as Burnt Umber).

-Knowing how to mix light browns is just as important as knowing how to mix dark browns.
+Knowing what colors make brown lighter, is just as important as knowing how to mix dark brown colors.
 To get a lighter brown you simply need to mix colors that are lighter in value with your brown color.

-It might seem obvious to mix white with brown.
-This is one of the quickest ways to arrive at a light brown.
-However, you can also mix yellow with brown – this will also create a warmer as well as lighter brown color.
+What two colors make brown lighter?
+It might seem obvious to mix white with brown but this is one of the quickest ways to arrive at a light shade of brown.
+However, you can also mix yellow with brown – which is a good way of how to make the color brown lighter, while making it a warmer shade as well.
 In addition, Cadmium Green Light will also help to make your brown lighter in value.
 It will also make your brown a little greenish.

 Though neither Cadmium Green Light or Cadmium Yellow will make brown as light as white does – they do lighten your brown while also making it colorful.
 However, when using titanium white to lighten colors it can often have the adverse effect of making a color look ‘chalky’ and suck out the color.
 To counteract this, you could mix titanium white with brown and then add some yellow or green (or another color) to give the brown some color.